canberkoztonguc1-del/commercial-site/README.md

-# VATAN – Full-Stack Commercial Website
+# Tekora – Full-Stack Commercial Website

-VATAN is a full-stack commercial web application built as a course project.
+Tekora is a full-stack commercial web application built as a course project.
 It showcases a simple product catalogue with detail pages and an admin panel protected by login.

 ## Features